-The 28-year-old scored his fifth hat-trick of the season on Tuesday as Portugal beat Sweden 3-2 (4-2 on aggregate) to clinch their place at World Cup 2014.
+The 28-year-old scored his fifth hat trick of the season on Tuesday as Portugal beat Sweden 3-2 (4-2 on aggregate) to clinch a place at World Cup 2014.

-Ronaldo scored the only goal in the first-leg of that tie and continued his sensational start to the campaign, which has seen him become a favourite with many to pip Lionel Messi and Franck Ribery to the individual prize.
+Ronaldo scored the only goal in the first leg of that tie and continued his sensational start to the campaign, which has seen him become a favorite to pip Lionel Messi and Franck Ribery to the individual prize.

 He told Cadena Cope: "I'm not thinking much about the Ballon d'Or.
 I still don't know if I will go (to the award ceremony) or not - things don't depend on just me.
 I'm not obsessed over it."